akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 From the `data quality panel`, links on attribute names can take you to a specific attribute.
 By clicking on the `Display all improvable attributes`, you can easily access a product edit form filtered on all the attributes that need to be checked for consistency.
 :::

-_(Enterprise Edition only)_ To help you even further, in the `Attributes` panel, you can select spelling corrections.
+To help you even further, in the `Attributes` panel, you can select spelling corrections _(Enterprise Edition only)_.

 ![Image data quality spellcheck corrections](../img/data-quality-spelling.png)